Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/Radar_MR24HPC1.md

 In this example, we will demonstrate how the Sensor works with our popular product XIAO nRF52840 Sense.

-### Demo1: Serial port printing of raw data frames from Sensor output
+### Demo 1: Serial port printing of raw data frames from Sensor output

 This example will guide you through the process of printing out the raw data reported by the Sensor via the serial port.